chrismedrela/docs-guide/docs/unclassified.md

   all existing docs ==> structure?
 - link to howtos from your marketing site and new user experience

+- process
+    * write bad first drafts as motivation to expert writers
+    * draw documentation fast and deliver early
+    * get someone to test your documentation; don't allow them to use any other resource; if they have to use Google, it's a bug in documentation
+    * give documention first (no implementation nor tests) and ask users what they would do next?

 other (unclassified unclassified)
 ---------------------------------